 It’s important to rule out any health problems first.
-However, if your vet says he’s fine, then there are ways to tempt him to eat.
+However, if your vet says he’s fine, there are ways to tempt him to eat.

 How to Deal with Fussy Eaters Tips

-Reduce the treats you give him.
+My Pomeranian dog won’t eat dry food but eats treats.
+My next step would be to reduce the treats you give him.
 He’ll be more likely to eat if he doesn’t compare a treat to his dog food.
 Feed him smaller amounts more often…three or four times per day.

 Your Pomeranian Needs Exercise

-Take him for a walk before his meal because it will make him extra hungry and then he’ll eat whatever you give him.
+Take him for a walk before his meal because it will make him extra hungry, and then he’ll eat whatever you give him.

-Feed him at different times of day to see what time is best for him.
-Some like to eat just after you arrive home while others prefer to eat during the afternoon.
+Feed him at different times of the day to see what time is best for him.
+Some like to eat just after you arrive home, while others prefer to eat during the afternoon.

 A healthy Pomeranian dog needs to eat the right amount of food.
-A fussy Pom dog may be underweight or, in some cases, overweight if you have feed him too many treats.
+A fussy Pom dog may be underweight or, in some cases, overweight if you have fed him too many treats.

 Copyright Pomeranian.org.
 All Rights Reserved.

 Official Standard of the Pomeranian (AKC).
 American Kennel Club, 2011.